PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * News Aggregators are still in their own infancy regarding issues reporting.
 Legislations regarding Responsible Disclosure's over online means & Media itself does not make it any better.
 The Risks for self-miscommunication, sticking other issues to the top issue.
 * Scarce training regarding official identification features of various X-collar job roles.
+* Terms of use & e.Service Agreement(s) could be just decorative.
+E.service(s) could be lacking of secure communication channel with their client(s), if they don't contact them directly.
+In the following way, authentication means could be outdated and (or) not secure anymore too.
 ```

 ```